Kolman-Freecss/DevOps-Jenkins-Shellscripting/README.md

 Requirements:
 - Create your AWS account.
 - Create your Access Key in the Security Credentials section.
+- Take an AMI valid for your region.
+- Configure SSH key pair in your AWS account for EC2 instances.
+- Configure VPC.
+- Configure Subnet.

 1. Configure AWS CLI with your credentials: